This blog may contain affiliate links. Read our disclosure policy for more info.

 Torres del Paine National Park is the most famous national park in Patagonia.
 Located in Chile near the town of Puerto Natales, the Torres del Paine NP is home to stunning hiking trails and breathtaking viewpoints.

-Within the national park, there are many different day hikes including the most famous Las Torres Viewpoint, but also two very famous multi-day hikes.
-The longer of the two is the “O-Circuit”.
-This 7 to 9-day hike circles the park and visits all of the highlights.
+There are also two very famous multi-day hikes and if you’re an avid hiker you probably already know what they are.
+The longer of the two is the “O-Circuit” which is a 7 to 9-day hike that circles the park and visits all of the highlights.

 The second (and more popular) is the 4 to 5-day “W Trek”.
-This trail is much more accessible to the average person and visits all the highlights on the front end of the park.
+This trail is much more accessible to the average person and visits all the highlights at the front end of the park.
 Both treks involve camping in the Torres del Paine National Park.
 For more info, you can read all about our experience hiking the W Trek here.

 If you aren’t a big fan of hiking and/or exploring by yourself you can also choose from many different guided hikes or scenic tours inside Torres del Paine.
 There are some really highly-rated tours in Torres del Paine National Park that are worth considering.